Veggie

 • You can either cook the pancakes one at a time in a single blini pan, or use several pans at once.
 Alternatively, the pancakes could be cooked by the spoonful in one large pan.
 Lightly oil the blini pan and spoon in the batter to create a thick pancake.
 Cook over a medium heat for a few minutes to set the base then transfer to the oven to finish cooking for another five minutes.
 Repeat so that you have four pancakes then keep warm until ready to serve.

-• Bring a large pan of salted water to the boil and cook the asparagus for a few minutes or until tender (this will depend on the thickness of the stalks).
+• For the sabayon, place the egg and yolks in a mixing bowl along with the stock and zest and juice of half a lemon.
+Bring a large pan of salted water to the boil and cook the asparagus for a few minutes or until tender (this will depend on the thickness of the stalks).
+Place the sabayon bowl over the pan (making sure that it doesn’t touch the water) and start whisking over the heat to create a light and airy mixture.

-• To poach the eggs bring a large pan of fresh water to a simmer and stir in a little white wine vinegar to help the eggs set.
+• When fluffy, remove from the heat and slowly whisk in the clarified butter to create a thick sauce.
+Stir through the chopped herbs and season to taste.
+Drain the cooked asparagus, pat dry and season with a little oil, salt and pepper.
+To poach the eggs bring a large pan of fresh water to a simmer and stir in a little white wine vinegar to help the eggs set.
 Gently swirl the water to create a whirlpool effect and crack in the eggs (it can help to break the eggs into small cups first, then tip gently into the water).
 Allow to cook for 3-4 minutes until just set, then drain and season to taste.
+To serve, place a warm pea pancake on each plate, followed by 2 poached eggs and 5 spears of asparagus.
+Top with a generous spoonful of the herb sabayon.

-Print Recipe www.organicfooduk.com
+Print Recipe http://www.organicfooduk.com

 DOWNLOAD THIS ISSUE NOW!
 AVAILABLE ON YOUR NEWSSTAND...